jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Trustwave-Financial-Services-Risk-Radar-Report-2023.md

 by their criminal use.
 WormGPT's and FraudGPTs capabilities include not only crafting convincing phishing emails, but even assisting in creating undetectable malware, writing malicious code, and finding vulnerabilities.
-More details can be found in the recent Trustwave SpiderLabs blog [here](https://www.trustwave.com/en-us/resources/blogs/spiderlabs-blog/wormgpt-and-fraudgpt-the-latest-ai-tools-for-cybercriminals/).
+More details can be found in the recent Trustwave SpiderLabs blog here.

-**Mitigations to Reduce Risk**
+Mitigations to Reduce Risk

-*   Consistently conduct mock phishing tests to assess the effectiveness of anti-phishing training and retrain repeat offenders.
+- Consistently conduct mock phishing tests to assess the effectiveness of anti-phishing training and retrain repeat offenders.

-*   Implement robust anti-spoofing measures, including deploying technologies on email gateways.
+- Implement robust anti-spoofing measures, including deploying technologies on email gateways.

-*   Deploy layered email scanning with a solution like MailMarshal to provide better detection and protection.
+- Deploy layered email scanning with a solution like MailMarshal to provide better detection and protection.

-*   Utilize techniques to detect domain misspellings, enabling the identification of phishing and BEC attacks.
+- Utilize techniques to detect domain misspellings, enabling the identification of phishing and BEC attacks.

-*Quote: When layered, captures up to 90% of malicious emails missed by other email security vendors.*
+When layered, captures up
+to 90% of malicious emails
+missed by other email
+security vendors.

 ## Initial Foothold: Logging in

-**The Threat**
+The Threat
 Sometimes, attackers can gain access to a network by simply logging in.
 This access can occur if the default credentials for a device have not been changed, weak passwords are used making them vulnerable to brute-forcing,